CalianAlexandru/Path-Following-application-on-industrial-robots/README.md

-The files below contain a exemplification of the formulas used in order to determine the coordinates of all points on a star.
-The other file represents a simulation of the robot's environment used in order to test the program written.
+The files in this repository contain a exemplification of the formulas used in order to determine the coordinates of all points on a star.
+The other file represents a simulation of the robot's environment used in order to test the written program.